radumarias/rencfs/README.md

   want close to bulletproof solutions, then maybe this is not the ideal one for you.
 But is trying to offer a simple use of an encryption solution that should be used taking into consideration all the security concerns from above
 - It started as a learning project of Rust programming language, and I feel like keep building more on it
-- It's a fairly simple and standard implementation that tries to respect all security standards, correcly use secure and robust primitives so that it can be extended from this.
+- It's a fairly simple and standard implementation that tries to respect all security standards, correctly use secure and robust primitives so that it can be extended from this.
 Indeed, it doesn't have the maturity yet to "fight" other well-known implementations.
   But it can be a project from which others can learn or build upon or why not for some to actually use it keeping in